Hefei-No-1-Game-Club/CoronaVirus-Diary/README.md

 ## Description

-This project is designed to help teenagers (especially those people who is under 14 years old) to get information on what COVID-19 is and how to protect themselves from COVID-19.
+This project is designed to help teenagers (especially those people who is under 14 years old) to get information on what COVID-19 is and how to protect themselves from COVID-19 in an interactive and funnyway.

 ## Installation

 Unfortunately, the official binary installer is not available currently.
 If you want to install it, please clone the code to your local machine and build it.
+The suggested building Unity®️ version is 2020.1.4f1c1.

 ## Features